isomerpages/nlb-sure/_tours-and-workshops/2a-academic-workshop.md

 **Programme Type:** Workshop

 **Programme Details:** This workshop is conducted digitally.
 Teachers are recommended to prepare a laptop or smartphone as they will participate in interactive activities conducted via the [Kahoot!](https://kahoot.it/) platform.
+The contents of the workshop includes:

+- The problem of information overload
+- Identifying credible and factual sources
+- Search engine strategies and tips
+- Recommended NLB resources

 **Target Audience:** Secondary & JC students